project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/provisioning_servers.md

 7. Run `export DB_DEPLOYMENT_JSON_PATH=<absolute path of azuredeploy.parameters.json>`.
 For instance, on my laptop it is `export DEPLOYMENT_JSON_PATH=/Users/shashankt/code2/sunbird/mysb-devops/production/azure/db`
 8. Run `cd sunbird-devops/deploy`
 9. Run `./provision-servers.sh`

-> If you want to troubleshoot and need debug message, you can give --debug flag
+**Note**: If you want to troubleshoot and need debug message, you can give --debug flag
 `./provision.sh --debug`

 10. Login to Azure when CLI instructs
 11. Wait for deployment to complete
 12. Check on Azure portal: Resource Group -> Deployments -> Click on deployment to see deployment details